jackachulian/jackachulian/README.md

 ## Skills - Software
 #### Unity Game Engine
 -  Mana Cycle
 -  Plenty of other games with varying amounts of development time.
+Many are made for game jam (hackathon-like events but for games).
+My games released on itch.io can be found here: https://jackachulian.itch.io
 #### Godot Game Engine
 - Just started learning this but I plan to use it a lot.
 Made my first game with it in about 2 weeks: https://jackachulian.itch.io/infinity-realm-trials